 "This family name, so familiar to South Lancashire, sprang up in the neighbourhood of Crompton and [in the] parish of Rochdale."
 The Hundredorum Rolls of 1273 list John de Okedon in Yorkshire and the Assize Rolls of Lancashire of 1246-1247 list Elias de Akeden.
 Almost one hundred years later, the Lancashire Feet of Fines include Thomas Okeden as holding lands there in 1444.

-Important Dates for the Odgynd family
+Early History of the Odgynd family

 This web page shows only a small excerpt of our Odgynd research.
 Another 88 words (6 lines of text) are included under the topic Early Odgynd History in all our PDF Extended History products and printed products wherever possible.